IgniteUI/igniteui-xplat-docs/doc/en/components/button.md

 ### Outlined Button

-All you have to do to create a `outlined` button is to change button variant property:
+All you have to do to create an `outlined` button is to change the value of the `variant` property:

 ```html
 <igc-button variant="outlined">Outlined</igc-button>